From filling in the paperwork, to signing on the dotted line.

-It is a good idea to get pre-approved for a mortgage before you start your search for a new home as it might help you keep a budget range in mind.
-You can ask a mortgage broker/agent to help you with this process, or go straight to a financial institution or other lender
+For first-time homebuyers, it is a good idea to get pre-approved for a mortgage before you start your search for a new home as it might help you keep a budget range in mind.
+You can ask a mortgage broker/agent to help you with this process, or go straight to a financial institution or other

 You’ll receive written confirmation for a certain amount at a particular interest rate and the offer will be good for a specified amount of time.
 Keep in mind however that a pre-approved mortgage is not a guarantee of being approved for the mortgage loan, as that depends on a number of things including the property you want to purchase.